06mferrier/06mferrier.github.io/index.md

 Welcome to my small corner of the internet.
-This will serve as an online portfolio of writing I have produced, and provide a link to my CV.
-Observant visitors will notice that there is no content here yet.
-This is not a mistake; this website is under construction.
+This site contains a portfolio of writing I have produced, and my CV.
+Use the navigation menu on the left hand side to locate the page you are interested in reading.